-This document helps customers with data security concerns to clear or sanitize the following instruments:

-- 5 Series MSO with a serial number below B020000 or C040000 and factory-installed Option 5-SEC - 6 Series MSO with factory-installed Option 6-SEC
+This document helps customers with data security concerns to clear or sanitize 5 Series or 6 Series MSO instruments with factory-installed Option 5-SEC or 6-SEC.

 This series of instruments contain a processor system with nonremovable mass storage.